Tools & Ecosystem

 Building from Components

-Hardware vendors provide HCDF components for their boards.
-System integrators compose these components into a full robot description using the <include> element with SHA integrity verification.
+Hardware vendors can provide complete HCDF modules for their boards.
+System integrators compose those modules into a full robot description using <include>, optionally pinning the included bytes with a SHA-256 digest.
+The URI below is illustrative, not a hosted catalog entry.

 Vendor-provided component